Civlac/SRWLED-Wiki/Testing.md

 **IMPORTANT NOTE:**

-When testing the UI, make **SURE** to refresh your web browser.
+When testing the UI, make sure to **refresh your web browser**.
 It may have cached incorrect information.

 ### Compile